Becheler/Becheler.github.io/pages/applications.md

 ### Dependencies

 We first need to install three main dependencies.
-- the Geospatial Data Abstraction Library (GDAL) is useful to represent a spatially explicit landscapes.
+- the Geospatial Data Abstraction Library, GDAL, is useful to represent a spatially explicit landscapes.
 - Boost is an important code resource for C++ dev that covers a wide range of problems.
 - SQLite3 is a lightweight database software we use to store intermediary results.